Learn more about the pros and cons of investing in Bitcoin Cash so you can work out for yourself if it’s worth investing in.

 With Bitcoin Cash, one of the key things to watch is upgrades as the projects continues to add new features and enhancements.

-According to their ‘unofficial’ roadmap, increasing adoption is one of their priorities for 2021.
+According to their ‘unofficial’ roadmap, increasing adoption is one of their priorities.
 And as we know, adoption is very important for boosting prices.

 While they don’t specify how they will increase adoption, they do have a long list of entities that plan to focus on that.